-Type of Batteries to Use
+What Type of Batteries to Use in a Sentry Safe

 Sentry recommends using fresh alkaline batteries for safes.
 Most models use four AA batteries to power the electronic lock.
 Avoid rechargeable and lithium batteries, which don't always work well in electronic safes.
 Don't mix old and new batteries and use all of the same brand of batteries for best results.
 Replace all batteries at once when your safe needs new ones.

-How Often to Change Batteries
+How Often to Change Batteries in Sentry Safe

 Batteries in an electronic safe can last up to two years, but it's better to change the batteries before they die.
 You might also need to change the batteries sooner if you open the safe frequently.
 Aim to change the batteries at least once per year and more often if you access the safe on a regular basis.